My Egg Noodle Lasagna recipe is a real family pleaser with layers and layers of meat sauce, cheesy filling, and egg noodles.

 Storing Leftovers

 Yes, you’re going to have leftovers.
 I’ve never made this recipe, no matter how large the crowd, that I didn’t have leftovers.
 That’s a really good thing!
 Any leftovers of this Egg Noodle Lasagna can be wrapped well and stored in the refrigerator for up to three days.
 To freeze, place in a freezer container or wrap well in plastic wrap and aluminum foil.
 Freeze for up to three months.
-To use from frozen, allow the lasagna to thaw and then reheat at 350 degrees for about 20 minutes.
+To use from frozen, allow the lasagna to thaw, then reheat at 350°F for about 30 minutes.

 Spice it Up!